Be Careful With French Slang

 The same caution applies to slang in general.
-Yes, French people do use a lot of slang: “merde” (shit) is common, so is “con" (asshole, stupid...), "putain" (bitch, whore), and other less-than-charming words.
+Yes, French people do use a lot of slang: “merde” (shit) is common, so is “con/conne (dumbass, asshole/bitch), “putain” (lit. whore but used for so much more – see video below), and other less-than-charming words.

 Furthermore, slang is used in a certain context; if you use it with the wrong people, or in the wrong situation, it will be a big faux pas.

-If you like slang however, check out Olivier's series of post about "Le Parler D'jeunes": the slang of the young French generation.
+Check out Olivier’s series of post about “Le Parler D’jeunes“: the current slang expressions of the millennium – mix of verlan, traditional French slang, Arabic, Franglish and new expressions: it’s like a different language.

 My Advice About French Slang

 My advice: learn slang so you can understand it.
 But use it sporadically, and only when you are sure the setting and timing are appropriate.

 Here is a fun video to illustrate the many uses of the word “putain”.
 Although quite vulgar, I have to admit the French all use it a lot – well, maybe not my 78 year-old Mom, but I sure do – and forbid my 10 years-old to use it in front of me (although I’m sure she does it with her friends).

 If you liked this article, you may also like: